tranarchy/goldberg_emulator_arm64/README.md

-# Goldber Emulator for arm64 Linux
+# Goldberb Emulator for arm64 Linux

 ## How to use